nospam2000/ch341-baudrate-calculation/README.md

 ## How is the baud rate calculated?

 It took me a while to figure it out, because all drivers are using magic constants like 1532620800 which are not clear.
-The FreeBSD driver was the best reference I could find.
+The FreeBSD driver was the best reference I could find, but it is also using hardcoded magic register values for 921600 and 307200 baud and not an algorithm.

 The hardware has a great flexibility and can do most baud rates with a error smaller than 0.2%.
 Most drivers give an acceptable baud rate for the medium and common baud rates like 38400,